ldover29/Red_Vs_Blue-Project/README.md

   - No more than 4 attempts to access the folder should be made.
   - Only allow authorized IPs to have access to the secret folder as a whitelist.
 Also, encrypt any sensitive data and folders.
 _/etc/httpd/conf/httpd.conf_ is where a whitelist can be made.

+**Detecting the WebDAV Connection**

+Mitigation:

+- An alarm can be set to monitor traffic and connection attempts from unauthorized IPs to the webdav network.
+  - The unauthorized user will only have 1 attempt.
+  - Blocking traffic from unauthorized IPs with a whitelist or group policy
+  - Also, more complex passwords (8 or more characters, special characters, numbers, containing no English words and case sensitive) should be implemented to avoid brute force attacks.

+**Identifying Reverse Shell Uploads**

+Mitigation:

+- Create an alarm to alert when a file is being upload to the webdav folder, whether it is malicious or not.
+Another alarm should be made when port 4444 is being connected to.
+  - Alerts should be immediate!
+  - Access to the webdav folder should be set to “ready only”.
+Also, only authorized IPs should have access to the webdav folder.